Spartans eek by Warriors in OT, 17-14

 FAIRBANK — The chance was a long shot, but Wapsie Valley could have been able to make the playoffs if everything fell just right Friday night.

-But first, they had to defeat Class A No. 5 Grundy Center in their regular season finale at home.
+But first, they had to defeat Class A, No. 5 ranked Grundy Center in their regular season finale at home.
 The Warriors were able to take a two-touchdown lead, but the Spartans forced overtime, and Cole Hendricks kicked a 19-yard field goal to give Grundy a 17-14 victory.

 The first quarter was scoreless, and then the Warriors (5-4 overall, 3-3 District 7) fielded the punt at the start of the second quarter and marched 79 yards on 15 plays to get on the board first.
 On fourth-and-7 on the Grundy 13, Kobe Risse connected with Trevor Sauerbrei for 11-yard pass play to get to set up first-and-goal on the 2.
 On the very next play, Sauerbrei dove into the end zone for the touchdown with 4 minutes, 35 seconds before the break.